chrisnoonan98675/site/xl-deploy/concept/restart-process-of-xl-satellite.markdown

         start_xl_satellite
     done

-Explanation of the shell script fragment:
+In this example:

-1. The `start_xl_satellite` method will start the satellite java process
+1. The `start_xl_satellite` method starts the satellite Java process.
-1. The method will be called initially to start the satellite the first time
+1. The method will be called initially to start the satellite the first time.
-1. The reboot loop `while` will inspect the exit code, if the exit code is `242` it means that the satellite requests a restart.
-The script will start the satellite
+1. The `while` reboot loop will inspect the exit code; if the exit code is `242`, it means that the satellite requests a restart.
+The script will start the satellite.
 1. Otherwise, the loop will end and the satellite is terminated.

-If you do not use the provided shell scripts but you are using an alternative startup script, service wrapper or daemon process to run XL Satellite, this is something to keep in mind.
+If you want to use an alternative startup script, service wrapper, or daemon process instead of the startup scripts that are provided with the satellite module, be sure to take the restart process into account.